 How to Find the Right Gallery for Your Art

-You have to view the process of targeting and presenting your art to a particular gallery as a significant investment in your future as an artist and realize that developing an effective approach takes time.
-Going in with attitudes like, "I don't care where I show as long as I show somewhere" or "How fast can I find a gallery" or "If one gallery doesn't like my work, I'll just go to the gallery next door and show it to them" or "You're a gallery, you have walls, I'm an artist, I have art-- that's a match."
+You have to view the process of identifying and presenting your art to particular galleries as a significant investment in your future as an artist and realize that developing an effective approach takes time.
+You can't go in with attitudes like, "I don't care where I show as long as I show somewhere" or "How fast can I find a gallery" or "If one gallery doesn't like my work, I'll just go to the gallery next door and show it to them" or "You're a gallery, you have walls, I'm an artist, I have art-- that's a match."
 Approaches like that are just plain irresponsible and lazy.
 If you don't invest any time in them, why should they do the same for you?
-The process of introducing or presenting yourself and your art to any gallery is to make clear how and why you've specifically identified this particular gallery, and why they should consider showing it, and why you care about showing it there.
+The process of introducing or presenting yourself and your art to any gallery is to make clear how and why you've specifically identified them as a potential venue for your art, why they should consider showing it, and why you care about showing it there.

-* Look through a gallery's website in detail, whether or not you can personally visit their space.
-Studying the website is required.
+* To repeat, personal visits, and studying a gallery's website and social media pages are required before you make any kind of contact whatsoever.
 Review their exhibition calendar, their individual shows, see what kinds of artists they represent, read artist statements and show statements, read about the gallery's history and, of course, see what their policies and procedures are for interviewing artists or accepting artist submissions (some have this information on their websites).
-Through all this, continue to solidify and refine your position on how you fit in-- and why they should consider your art.
+Through all this, continue to develop and refine your position on how you fit in-- and why they should consider your art.

 * In addition to reading about a gallery's artists on their website, go to the individual artists' websites as well.
 The more history and background you have on a gallery's artists, the better prepared you'll be to argue your case as to why you belong on their roster.